build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ---
-title: "Deploy on Friday!
-12 DevOps Best Practices"
+title: "12 DevOps Best Practices That Make Deploying on Fridays Less Scary"
 description: Why not deploy on Fridays?
-These 12 best practices, each with real-world examples, will help you understand how DevOps culture and practices can collaborate to mitigate risk and reduce the pain of deploy, making it less risky.
+These 12 best practices, each with real-world examples, will help you understand how DevOps culture and practices can collaborate to mitigate risk and reduce the pain of deployment, making it less risky.
 tags:
   - devops
 authorGithubAlias: mfpalla